simo1c/GateMeClass/tutorial/readme.md

 GateMeClass, short for Gate-Mining-and-Classification is a tool implemented in the R programming language that automates the process of annotation of a cytometry dataset using marker tables.
 GateMeClass consists of two main modules: the training module and the annotation module.
 These modules can be utilized independently or in a sequence depending on the user's requirements.
 GateMeClass has the capability to learn the marker table from an externally annotated dataset (*GateMeClass training module*) and apply the corresponding cell labels to a different dataset of interest (*GateMeClass annotation module*).
 Additionally, GateMeClass provides the option to manually define a marker table without relying on a already annotated dataset.
 This marker table can then be directly applied to the dataset of interest for cell classification.

-To demonstrate its practicality with real biological datasets, we have prepared an easy-to-follow tutorial.
+In the following sections we will show how to use GateMeClass.

 ## Preparation